What Is Online Therapy?

 Is Online Therapy Counseling Covered by Health Insurance?

-That said, we know that using insurance can be a hassle and that services are not always covered.
-With this in mind, we offer affordable self-pay rates to ensure that our services are accessible to those who aren’t using insurance.
+That said, we know that using insurance can be a hassle and that mental health services are not always covered by some companies.
+With this in mind, we offer affordable self-pay rates to ensure that our services are still accessible to those who aren’t using insurance.